- Distinguish between positive directions and negative directions.

 As you might have noticed in the opening vignette about a fitness instructor, one of the instructors was more skilled at providing feedback than the other.
 It is helpful for adults and children to receive specific information about their behavior or performance.
 When someone does well, it is helpful to offer information about what exactly went well.
 When someone performs poorly, it is helpful to suggest specific areas for improvement.
 This is true for children’s behavior, as well.
 You can help staff members provide specific feedback to children.
 Cases of positive feedback should outnumber negative or corrective feedback.
 Educational researchers recommend a ratio of five positives to every one negative comment or correction (Walker, Ramsey, & Gresham, 2004).
 In other fields, experts recommend that the most effective business leaders use a ratio of six positives to every one negative comment (Zenger & Folkman, 2013).

-What you might encourage staff members to say instead:
+Examples of non-specific feedback: | What you might encourage staff members to say instead: |

-You worked hard on building that structure.
+Good job. | You worked hard on building that structure. |

-Can you try it a different way?
-Let’s look at this other homework problem you got right.
+That’s not right. | Can you try it a different way?
+Let’s look at this other homework problem you got right. |

-You used red, blue, green, and purple.
-It’s so colorful!
+I like your drawing. | You used red, blue, green, and purple.
+It’s so colorful! |

-You stuck with that problem and figured it out.
+You’re so smart. | You stuck with that problem and figured it out. |

-Joni has her eyes on me and her hands in her lap.
+I like the way you’re listening. | Joni has her eyes on me and her hands in her lap. |

-Responding to Behavior that Challenges
+Responding to Behavior That Challenges

 Despite a program’s use of prevention strategies, there will still be some children who engage in challenging behavior.
 You must be prepared to help staff members respond appropriately when this happens.
 This section will present these strategies: redirection and behavior-support planning.